josalggui/MaRGE/README.md

 <img src="resources/images/static_ip_windows.png" alt="alt text">

+## Issues related to installing MaRCoS from scrach

+I realized that, at least in my case, when installing MaRCoS from scrach I can only run `./marcos_setup.sh 192.168.1.101 rp-122` and turn the blue led on (indicating bitstream is running) using an old version of the marcos_extras repository.
+In particular, when installing MaRCoS from scrach I use the commit `433936c` to run `./marcos_setup.sh 192.168.1.101 rp-122`, then I go back to the last commit of MaRCoS master branch to run MaRGE.

 ## Installation

 To run MaRGE, you will need to have Python 3 installed on your computer.
 If you don't have it installed, you can download it from [python.org](https://www.python.org/downloads/).